ArandomPerson1211/MC-server-status/README.md

 pip install -r requirement.txt

 ```

-Feel free to let me know if there are any issues.
+Feel free to let me know if you encounter any issues.

+Note: Java servers will have more functionality than Bedrock it isn't me being lazy it's just Bedrock has less functionality.